-Continued from previous page...
-If you intend to use only part of the premises at this address or intend to restrict the area to which this notice applies, give a description and details below (see also guidance on completing the form, note 3) Describe the nature of the premises below (see also guidance on completing the form, note 4) The Premises is a fully licensed nightclub, bar and live music and entertainment venue mainly open on the weekend.
-Describe the nature of the event below (see also guidance on completing the form, note 5)
+ontinued from previous page as sive a ontinued from previous page I you intend to use only part of the premises at this address or intend to restrict the area to which this notice appli description and details below (see also guidance on completing the form, note 3) es, give a to the formal and a completion the form note 4) Describe the nature of the premises below (see also guidance on completing the form, note 4) The Premises is a fully licensed nightclub, bar and live music and entertainment venue mainly open on the weeke na.
+Describe the nature of the event below (see also quidance on completing the form, note 5) INTRODUCTION The event is a birthday party for 2 x 17 years old and have invited 150 guests (who are all above the age of 16).
+No alcohol and the part of kin details for every single quest in advance of the event.
+Zero foreigned to differ age ang and drugs" is communicated to all guests though being printed on tickets for the event.
+POTENTIAL OUTCOMES/RISKS AND HOW TO CONTROL: POTENTIAL OUTCOMESTICAS THIS POTENTIAL OUTCOMESTICATION OF THE POTENTIAL OUTCOMESTICATION OUTCOMEST CRIME AND DISORDER RISK: Anti social behavior in and around the venue inside the RISK: Anti social behavior in and around the venue CONTROLS: Door Staff and/or Attendants will be employed at the venue to supervise admissions and customers venue, and on London Street -Proper management of the door to include a mix of male and female security staff, screening of all bags and jac kets, and L-Door admissions policy to include refusing entry to pre-crinking, pre-drug of agressive visiters OT KIN CAN be called and liaised with to take responsibility for child. house house house house to the control venue RISK: Alcohol, drugs or weapons being bought into venue CONTROLS: "A zero talerance to drugs and underage drinking" communicated to guests efore the event by being ng printed I I amount of the towners of the tow giit ns to be -Effective search policies lie bags and jackets for under 188) will minimise the opportunity for orage and 13 (0 00 bought into premises -The use of search arches and wands may be appropriate/possible Searches will always be carried out in front of CCTV Searches will always be carried out in this couraging drug selling Supervising Toilet Areas can be effective in discouraging drug selling

-INTRODUCTION

-The event is a birthday party for 2 x 17 years old and have invited 150 guests (who are all above the age of 16).
-No alcohol will be on display or on sale at the event.
-The party with a club-supplied DJ will last from 20:00 till 23:00.
-There will also be a full security team at this event, and number of first aiders and a dedicated first aid station.
-The organisers must supply a guestlist with next of kin details for every single guest in advance of the event.
-"Zero Tolerance to underage drinking and drugs" is communicated to all guests though being printed on tickets for the event.

-POTENTIAL OUTCOMES/RISKS AND HOW TO CONTROL:

-CRIME AND DISORDER

-RISK: Anti social behavior in and around the venue

-CONTROLS: Door Staff and/or Attendants will be employed at the venue to supervise admissions and customers inside the venue, and on London Street

--Proper management of the door to include a mix of male and female security staff, screening of all bags and jackets, and firm yet friendly conversations with guests.

--Door admissions policy to include refusing entry to pre-drinking, pre-drug or agressive/violent behaviour.
-Next of kin can be called and liaised with to take responsibility for child.

-RISK: Alcohol, drugs or weapons being bought into venue

-CONTROLS: "A zero tolerance to drugs and underage drinking" communicated to guests efore the event by being printed on tickets.

--Posters displayed throughout premises to remind customers of zero tolerance policy and refusal of entry if caught

--Effective search policies (ie bags and jackets for under 18s) will minimise the opportunity for drugs and weapons to be bought into premises

--The use of search arches and wands may be appropriate/possible

--Searches will always be carried out in front of CCTV

--Supervising Toilet Areas can be effective in discouraging drug selling

-RISK: Disorder From Customers Queuing to Enter the Premises or When Leaving the Premises

-CONTROLS: We will reduce the potential for excessive queue lines with a well managed and efficient door policy.
-Long queuing times can cause people to become agitated or aggressive.
-Any Searches will therefore be conducted as quickly as possible.

--A Customer Dispersal Policy will minimise the potential for disorder from customers leaving the premises through a gradual change in music style and increasing lighting levels

--Sufficient staff will be available at the end of the evening to manage a controlled shut down of the premises and maintain good order as customers leave
+RISK: Disorder From Customers Queuing to Enter the Premises or When Leaving the Premises CONTROLS: We will reduce the potential for excessive queue lines with a well managed and efficient door police. y.
+Long CONTROLS: We will reduce the potential for excessive queue lines with a wear managed and queuing times can cause people to become agitated or aggressive.
+Any Searches will therefore be conducted a s quickly as LA Customer Dispersal Policy will minimise the potential for disorder from customers leaving the potential from customers leaving the customer ugn a -Sufficient staff will be available at the end of the evening to manage a controlled shot down of the NI THURSTON good order as customers leave PUBLIC SAFETY.

-PUBLIC SAFETY:

 RISK: Injury or irritation to Staff and Guests who are under 18

-Continued from previous page...

-CONTROLS: carry out full risk assessment every 12 months taking into account public safety to be carried out of the premises to identify potential hazards posed to staff or customers and kept at premises
+CONTROLS: carry out full risk assessment every 12 months taking into account public safety to be carried out of it he premises to identify potential hazards posed to staff or customers and kept at premises

--All staff will be made aware of the risk assessment and precautionary measures therein
+All staff will be made aware of the risk assessment and precautionary measures therein